 We have significant sales and services operations outside the United States, and derive a substantial portion of our revenues from these operations.
-We also plan to expand our international operations.
-We generated approximately 30% of our revenues from outside the United States in fiscal 2007 and approximately 29% in fiscal 2006.
+We also plan to continue to expand our international operations.
+We generated approximately 36% of our revenues from outside the United States in fiscal 2008 and approximately 30% in fiscal 2007.

-Our international operations are subject to risks related to the differing legal, political, social and regulatory requirements and economic conditions of many countries, including:
+In addition to facing risks similar to the risks faced by our domestic operations, our international operations are also subject to risks related to the differing legal, political, social and regulatory requirements and economic conditions of many countries, including:

-- · difficulties in staffing and managing our international operations; - foreign countries may impose additional withholding taxes or otherwise tax our foreign income, impose tariffs or adopt other restrictions on foreign trade or investment, including currency exchange controls; - general economic conditions in the countries in which we operate, including seasonal reductions in business activity in the summer months in Europe and in other periods in other countries, could have an adverse effect on our earnings from operations in those countries; - imposition of, or unexpected adverse changes in, foreign laws or regulatory requirements may occur, including those pertaining to export duties and quotas, trade and employment restrictions;

-- · longer payment cycles for sales in foreign countries and difficulties in collecting accounts receivable; - competition from local suppliers; - costs and delays associated with developing software in multiple languages; and - political unrest, war or acts of terrorism.
+- difficulties in staffing and managing our international operations; - foreign countries may impose additional withholding taxes or otherwise tax our foreign income, impose tariffs or adopt other restrictions on foreign trade or investment, including currency exchange controls; - difficulties in coordinating the activities of our geographically dispersed and culturally diverse operations; - general economic conditions in the countries in which we operate, including seasonal reductions in business activity in the summer months in Europe and in other periods in other countries, could have an adverse effect on our earnings from operations in those countries; - imposition of, or unexpected adverse changes in, foreign laws or regulatory requirements may occur, including those pertaining to export restrictions, trade and employment restrictions and intellectual property protections; - · longer payment cycles for sales in foreign countries and difficulties in collecting accounts receivable; - competition from local suppliers; - costs and delays associated with developing software in multiple languages; and - political unrest, war or acts of terrorism.